azer/yolo/README.md

 # Todo

+- [ ] Read filenames from another file.
+So we could do `yolo -f index.html` and get live updates.
 - [ ] Show last build status
 - [ ] Escape characters
 - [ ] Add option for reading error messages from stdout